 -Dhttp.proxyPass=<PASSWORD>

-The other way for passing these Java properties to the agent without restart, is by using a Script Console, as described below,
+The other way for passing these Java properties to the agent without restart, is by using the Script Console, as described below,

 System.setProperty("proxy.override", "true");